 Deferred income tax assets and liabilities are measured using tax rates and tax laws that have been enacted or substantively enacted by the Balance Sheet date and are expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect of changes in tax rates on deferred income tax assets and liabilities is recognized as income or expense in the period that includes the enactment or the substantive enactment date.
 A deferred income tax asset is recognized to the extent that it is probable that future taxable profit will be available against which the deductible temporary differences and tax losses can be utilized.
 Deferred income taxes are not provided on the undistributed earnings of subsidiaries and branches where it is expected that the earnings of the subsidiary or branch will not be distributed in the foreseeable future.
-The Company offsets current tax assets and current tax liabilities, where it has a legally enforceable right to set off the recognized amounts and where it intends either to settle on a net basis, or to realize the asset and settle the liability simultaneously.
-The income tax provision for the interim period is made based on the best estimate of the annual average tax rate expected to be applicable for the full financial year.
-Tax benefits of deductions earned on exercise of employee share options in excess of compensation charged to income are credited to securities premium.
+The Company offsets current tax assets and settle the liabilities, where it has a legally enforceable right to set off the recognized amounts and where it intends either to settle on a net basis, or to realize the asset and settle the liability simultaneously.
+The income tax provision for the interim period is employee share options in excess of compensation charged to income are credited to securities premium.

 Income tax expense in the statement of profit and loss comprises: (In ₹ crore)

-Particulars Three months ended June 30,
+Particulars Three months ended J Three months ended June 30,

 2019 2018

 Current taxes 1,316 1,329

 Deferred taxes (64) (50)

 Income tax expense 1,252 1,279